-Pete Mahoney is back for his sixth season and third stint with the Marist football program.
-In his first year back with the program in 2013, he will serve as the team's tight ends coach.
+Pete Mahoney is back for his ninth season in his third stint with the Marist football program.
+In the 2016 season, he serve as special assistant to head coach Jim Parady.

 Mahoney brings a wealth of coaching experience to the Red Foxes' program, having been in football coaching for nearly three decades at the high school and college level.
 He began his coaching career as a part-time coach at various high schools in South Dakota and Texas while working in the private sector as well.